Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: INTRODUCTION

+To characterize the resilience-sensitivity tradeoff across different gels, we develop a set of straightforward, repeatable evaluation protocols.
+We then use this framework to compare the performance of polyurethane sensors to a common silicone configuration as a baseline.
 Limited work has formally assessed the durability of VBTS gels, and existing assessments focus only on a single, specific mode of failure \cite{lambeta_digit_2020, rayamane_design_2022, zhao_polytouch_2025}.
 In reality, sensor gels will experience wear from a combination of different types of loading and rubbing.
-Additionally, while recent years have yielded many evaluations of VBTS performance \cite{liu_tip_2025, higuera_sparsh_2024, schneider_tactile_2025}, these evaluations are all model-based.
+Additionally, while recent years have yielded many evaluations of VBTS performance \cite{liu_tip_2025, higuera_sparsh_2024, schneider_tactile_2025}, these evaluations are all learning-based.
 As a result, their performance metrics depend on the specific model and dataset, which can obscure a direct understanding of the sensor's intrinsic physical capabilities.
-While these model-based evaluations are useful for assessing performance in specific application contexts, we argue that a complementary, model-free evaluation can enable quicker, simpler baseline comparisons of sensitivity across different hardware platforms.
+While these learning-based evaluations are useful for assessing performance in specific application contexts, we argue that a complementary, learning-free evaluation can enable quicker, simpler baseline comparisons of sensitivity across different hardware platforms.